- Robert Alsbrooks

 For over a year, MCW continued to support MC-Sierra Leone’s team on the ground during the Ebola Crisis with limited programs due to a mandatory restriction on congregating in public spaces.
 As a result of continued travel barriers to Sierra Leone, MCW concluded its programmatic services, transferring local programs to the community.
 Concurrently, a strategic decision was taken to focus MCW’s Community Development Programs to East Africa.

-In December 2015, MCW hosted its first pop-up sale, hosted by Hill and Bay Restaurant in New York City.
+In December, MCW hosted its first pop-up sale, hosted by Hill and Bay Restaurant in NYC.
 The event provided an opportunity to sell African handicrafts made in MCW’s community centers in Zambia and Rwanda, as well as allow guests to interact with MCW team members, friends, and alumni of the Young Leaders Program and learn about our programs.
 Profits from the handicraft sales were used to support the community centers where the products were made.

-In December 2015, MCW awarded two fourth-year dental students, Don Chiwaya and Fatema Alimohamed, scholarships for their excellent performance at the Muhimhili University of Health and Allied Sciences School of Dentistry.
+In December, MCW awarded two fourth-year dental students, Don Chiwaya and Fatema Alimohamed, scholarships for their excellent performance at the MUHAS School of Dentistry.
 The scholarship, which goes towards tuition costs, is awarded annually to the top fourth-year male and female dental students entering their fifth and final year of dental school.

-Also in January, MCW and Muhimbili University of Health and Allied Sciences (MUHAS) sign a third MoU dedicated to upgrading equipment at the Dental School, including re-wiring to allow for Internet connectivity and installing Dexis Digital X-ray machines and 56 Computers with Dentrix Enterprise Practice Management Software, in addition to training staff to use the new tools.
+Also in January, MCW and MUHAS signed a third MoU dedicated to upgrading equipment at the Dental School, including re-wiring to allow for Internet connectivity and installing Dexis Digital X-ray machines and 56 Computers with Dentrix Enterprise Practice Management Software, in addition to training staff to use the new tools.

-After 13 years of operations, renovations to the Liana Cohen Dental Clinic in the MCW Community Center in Kipera Songea begin in February 2014.
+In February, and after 13 years of operations, renovations to the Liana Cohen Dental Clinic in the Community Center in Kipera, Songea began.
 Renovations included painting and tiling the floors.
-A dental outreach group is scheduled to arrive at the clinic in August, to deliver oral healthcare treatment to the local community.
+A dental outreach group was scheduled to arrive at the clinic in August, to deliver oral healthcare treatment to the local community.

-On April 7, MCW holds its 10th Annual Gala at New York University, celebrating 10 years of galas and 15 years of work and impact.
+On April 7, MCW held its 10th Annual Gala at New York University, celebrating 10 years of galas and 15 years of work and impact.
 Nasdaq, Citi and FlyRunWalk are honored.
-2014 AVF recipients are annouced at the gala.
+2014 AVF recipients are announced at the gala.

-In May, Anna Condoulis rejoins the MCW Board of Directors.
+In May, Anna Condoulis rejoined the MCW Board of Directors.

-On May 30, MCW announces the completion of an infrastructure upgrade that will enable the dental school to digitize all record keeping, facilitate patient workflow and monitor procedures and revenue intake.
-The upgrade included the installation of practice management software at Muhimbili University of Health and Allied Sciences (MUHAS) School of Dentistry.
+On May 30, MCW announced the completion of an infrastructure upgrade that will enable the dental school to digitize all record keeping, facilitate patient workflow and monitor procedures and revenue intake.
+The upgrade included the installation of practice management software at MUHAS.
 During the ten-day training and installation program, team members from Henry Schein, Inc., the primary donor of the computers, practice management software, Dentrix®Enterprise, and the digital X-ray equipment, trained over one hundred oral health care professionals and clerical support staff to customize, utilize and maintain the software, the first of its kind in Africa.

-From July 10-17, MCW held the 17th Annual Youth Leadership Retreat (YLR) at Champlain College in Burlington, VT and New York University.
-The thirty-seven participants represented seventeen different countries and territories, including Armenia, Austria, Botswana, Ethiopia, India, Israel, Kenya, Kosovo, Kyrgyzstan, Lebanon, Norway, the Palestinian Territories, Russia, South Africa, Tanzania, United States of America and Zimbabwe, fostering a vibrant platform for cultural exchange and dialogue.
-Each participant entered the retreat with a social change they would like to address in their local communities, from youth empowerment, gender equality, community development, education, communication, environmental, and health issues.
-Guest speakers included representatives from various non-profit and for-profit organizations such as UN Women, Coca-Cola, Keurig Green Mountain Coffee Roasters, DoSomething.Org, Food4Farmers, iMentor, The Dream Program and more.
-The 2014 YLR was sponsored by Ben and Jerry’s, Chipotle, Costco, Dunkin’ Donuts, Hill & Bay, NYU School of Continuing Professional Studies, Stony Brook University, Seventh Generation, and Trader Joes.
+From July 10-17, MCW held the 17th Annual Youth Leadership Retreat at Champlain College in Burlington, VT and NYU .
+The thirty-seven participants represented seventeen different countries and territories, including Armenia, Austria, Botswana, Ethiopia, India, Israel, Kenya, Kosovo, Kyrgyzstan, Lebanon, Norway, Palestinian Territories, Russia, South Africa, Tanzania, United States of America and Zimbabwe, fostering a vibrant platform for cultural exchange and dialogue.

-From August 19-28, MCW’s 10th Dental Outreach took place in Songea, Tanzania.
-Over the two-week outreach, 463 people received free emergency care at the Liana Cohen Dental Clinic.
+From August 19-28, MCW’s 10th Dental Outreach took place in Songea, where 463 people received free emergency care.
 At 3 local primary schools, 1,127 students were given oral health education, screened and referred to the clinic for free treatment as needed.
 774 students received fluoride varnish.
 In addition to providing much-needed care to the Songea community, six students from the Dental Therapy Training School in Mbeya joined the dynamic team to receive supplemental oral health training and hands-on experience.

 On September 1, the MC-Rwanda team received official approval from the Workforce Development Authority (WDA) to provide Computer Technician and Tailoring courses at the MC-Rwanda Center.
 With this accreditation, MCW-Rwanda will operate as a Vocational Training Center and all program graduates will receive official government certificates that can be used to obtain a job or to start a business.